Learning about Belize cocoa at the Peini Cacao Plantation

 After the pods are harvested, the cacao beans are fermented–a process that is closely monitored by the staff at Peini Cacao Plantation.
 The beans are fermented for seven days, during which time 20 beans are cut open daily and tested to make sure the beans are progressing as desired.
 Perfect fermentation is an integral part of developing the full flavour of the beans.
 The next step is sun-drying of the beans.

 After the beans have been dried, they are hand sorted according to size and bagged in 110-pound burlap sacks, where they can be stored up to two years without affecting the quality.
 When orders are received, the cocoa beans are shipped to chocolate makers around the world, where they are roasted and made into delicious Belizean chocolate.
 My next post will highlight some of the different processes used in making chocolate in Belize.

-Note: From May 9-12, 2019, Peini Cacao Plantation Ltd. will be hosting the first ever Sustainable Specialty Agriculture Symposium (Peini Cacao Symposium) in Punta Gorda.
-They are bringing together international speakers in their effort to revitalize the Belizean cacao and chocolate industry.
-This event is entirely separate from the Belize Chocolate Festival, which I will mention in next week’s post about Belizean chocolate.
+On May 9-12, 2019, Peini Cacao Plantation Ltd. hosted the first ever Sustainable Specialty Agriculture Symposium (Peini Cacao Symposium) in Punta Gorda.
+They brought together international speakers in an effort to revitalize the Belizean cacao and chocolate industry.
+This event is entirely separate from the Belize Chocolate Festival, which I mention in next week’s post about Belizean chocolate.
 Please join me then for much more about the wonderful world of Belizean chocolate.